claresudbery/clare-wiki-ably/pages/coding/mobile/swift-xcode.md

             - This can contain spaces
         - Product ID: Start with the bundle id for your app (available in [Apple Developer => Certificates and Ids](https://developer.apple.com/account/resources/identifiers/list)) then append a unique id - eg YourName.YourApp.YourIAP
             - I think this can't contain spaces
+            - I've recorded details of mine in my readme.md
         - Subscription group reference name
             - I want to offer multiple subscrptions - one for Wordfully and one for Wordlessly - so I created a separate subscrption group for Wordfully
         - Cleared for sale